Commentary from the General Secretary >>>

 Nominations for the Baldi Memorial Lecturer

-The Baldi Memorial Lecturer for the 27th Congress in Ireland will be C. R. Goldman.
-Dr. Goldman’s address is entitled “A century of contrasting change in two Californian subalpine lakes”.
+The Baldi Memorial Lecturer, described in detail in SILNEWS 24 in 1998, for the 28th Congress in Australia will be Dr. Jack F. Talling of the Freshwater Biological Association of Britain.
 The Baldi Memorial Lecturer Committee solicits documented nominations of limnologists that would present seminal insights on a particular subject in inland aquatic ecology.
 Forward nominations to General Secretary Wetzel.

 Nominations for the Kilham Memorial Lecturer

-The Kilham Memorial Lecture for the 27th Congress in Ireland will be D. A. Livingstone.
-The presentation of Dr. Livingstone is entitled “Historical biogeochemistry of African lakes”.
+The Kilham Memorial Lecture for the 28th Congress in Australia will be Dr. John Melack of the University of California Santa Barbara.
 The Kilham Memorial Lecture Committee requests documented nominations of limnologists appropriate for this honor.
+Forward documentation to Gen. Secretary Wetzel for the Committee.

 Tonolli Memorial Awards